 - Angry Outbursts due to frustration

-We suggest 3 routes that can help build up emotional resilience.
+We suggest 3 routes that you can pursue to help build up emotional resilience.

-Therapy – Those with reduced mobility and living alone may develop emotional problems due to lack of contact with the outside world.
-In order to develop some coping strategies and emotional resilience, talk therapies are a great way to start such as cognitive therapy, mindfulness etc.
+Talking Through Challenging Issues – Those with reduced mobility and living alone may develop emotional problems due to lack of contact with the outside world.
+In order to develop some coping strategies and emotional resilience, talking about these issues with someone you know is a great way to start addressing the underlying problems.

 Learning Self Awareness and Acceptance – Emotional intelligence is derived from a flexible mindset and a preparedness for a change in direction away from the negative cycle of anger, negativity and depression which left unattended are prone to consume a person’s overall wellbeing.
 It is possible to learn more about how to maintain emotional health through positive experiences which will allow the adjustment of perspective needed for better mental health.

-Group Activities – Those taking part in activities particularly within the same peer group will benefit from seeking companionship with others which includes planning and running of clubs, events and groups through volunteering, if only with the sole intent to interact with others and make new friends.
-Friendship groups can bring individuals together from a variety of backgrounds, many with a story to tell, others engaging in an activity related to a hobby or interest.
-There are those that are more vulnerable with mobility problems who rely on others to get about but are just as entitled to have something to look forward to during the week so transportation can be a big consideration for access to the local community.
+Connecting Friends Over The Internet – Virtual friendship can bring individuals together from a variety of backgrounds, many with a story to tell, others engaging in an activity related to a hobby or interest.
+There are those that are more vulnerable with mobility problems who rely on others to get about but are just as entitled to have something to look forward to during the week at a regular time and even a quick chat can be useful.